TestGorilla LogoTestGorilla Logo

 7. Codeaid

-You can use Codeaid to test candidates’ technical and coding skills in architecture design, debugging, UI implementation and front-end development, developmental operations, among other things.
+On its free plan, you can use Codeaid to test candidates’ technical and coding skills in architecture design, debugging, UI implementation, front-end development, and developmental operations among other things.

 Pros